realworldocaml/book/duniverse/dune_/doc/instrumentation.rst

 At the moment, it is not possible to instrument code that is preprocessed via an action preprocessors.
 As these preprocessors are quite rare nowadays, there is no plan to add support for them in the future.

+``<optional-fields>`` are:

+- ``(deps <deps-conf list>)`` specifies extra dependencies of the instrumentation, for instance if it reads a generated file.
+The dependencies are only applied if the instrumentation is actually enabled.
+The specification of dependencies is described in the :ref:`deps-field` section.

 Enabling/disabling instrumentation
 ==================================